The City of Kalamunda Art Collection

-Many Community Groups are actively involved in art projects with support from the Shire, and many examples of these are to be seen around town, including murals, mosaics and sculptures.
+Many Community Groups are actively involved in art projects with support from the City, and many examples of these are to be seen around town, including murals, mosaics and sculptures.
 The most recent community arts project, the Sustainability Mural, involved the children from Matthew Gibney Primary School, Forestfield Primary School, Gull Group and artist Paula Hart, in the form of a bright and cheerful mural which can be seen at the new Gull service station on Kalamunda Road, High Wycombe.

-If you are a member of a community group and have some ideas for a project, or if you are interested in participating in a community art project; please contact the Shire on 9257 9999.
+If you are a member of a community group and have some ideas for a project, or if you are interested in participating in a community art project; please contact the City on 9257 9999.

 Adopt-a-Bus-Shelter Painting Program

-Schools and local non-profit community groups across the Shire are encouraged to adopt a bus shelter and to create artwork on the shelter.
+Schools and local non-profit community groups across the City are encouraged to adopt a bus shelter and to create artwork on the shelter.
 This is an opportunity for groups to identify themselves in the community through the artwork on the shelters.

 To find out more information click here